jakearchibald/jakearchibald.com/static-build/posts/2025/09/making-xml-human-readable-without-xslt/index.md

 Now you can style your XML document using regular CSS.
 Just make sure your document is served with `Content-Type: text/xml` (rather than, e.g. a more specific RSS content type), otherwise the browser won't use the styles.

 What you can do here is pretty limited.
-In the XSLT example, I take a the text content of the `<cover>` element, and make it the `src` of an image.
+In the XSLT example, I take the text content of the `<cover>` element, and make it the `src` of an image.
 I also repeat the author's `<name>` for each book.
 Neither of these is possible with CSS alone.

 Also, the document will have the semantics of the XML document, which likely means "no semantics", so the result will have poor accessibility.
-Even if your XML contains `<h1>`, unless you've told it to be an HTML element, the browser won't treat it as a heading.
+Even if your XML contains `<h1>`, unless you've told it to be an HTML element, the browser won't recognise it as a heading.

 That said, if you just want to catch users that mistakenly land on some XML, you can get away with something like this: